Being an accessory by helping an alleged criminal escape arrest or judicial proceedings is itself a crime in Nevada.

 - 5. Related offenses

-1. What is an accessory after the fact in Nevada?
+1. What is an accessory after the fact?

-In short, accessories help principals avoid being prosecuted or sentenced for a past criminal offense.
+In short, accessories assists principals with the aim of keeping principals from being prosecuted or sentenced for a past criminal offense.

 Example: Harry buys several bags of cocaine in North Las Vegas.
 Paranoid that someone may find it and report him, he asks his neighbor John to help him bury the coke behind Harry’s house.
 If caught, both Harry and John could be booked at the North Las Vegas Detention Center.
 Harry would then be charged with drug possession, and John would be charged as an accessory for helping Harry conceal evidence of his crime.